ignpaub/ignpaub.github.io/_pages/projects.md

 This project was funded by the spanish Ministry of Science, Innovation and Universities (RTI2018-094279-B-I00) and its purpose was advancing the research and development of intelligent robotic manipulation in unstructured outdoor environments by using a mobile manipulator robot.
 <br>
 <br>
-I collaborated for 6 months (September 2021 - February 2022) with this project developing:
+I collaborated for 6 months (September 2021 - February 2022) with this project:
 <ul>
-    <li>Vision modules to allow instance segmentation in outdoor environments.</li>
-    <li>Communications among all modules to allow the succesful picking of objects with the BLUE robotic platform by using ROS, C++ and Python.</li>
+    <li>Developed a complete robotic pipeline to collect household waste outdoors.</li>
 </ul>
 </div>
 <br/>